- Our activities

 You can read what other teachers have said about their visit to the park by looking at the testimonials from recent school visits.
 You can also have a look at the Council for Learning Outside the Classroom's website to read about the benefits of a visit to the "great outdoors".

-Subject areas and activities we offer are summarised in our brochure.
+Activities we offer are summarised in our brochure.

 - pond dipping

-- minibeast hunting and surveys
+- minibeast hunting

 - den building